 In the spring of 1946 college officials announced plans to build a third men's dormitory just south of Baker and Seerley Halls.
 It would cost about $300,000 and house about two hundred men.
 This idea came up several times in the late 1940s, but a third men's dormitory close to Baker and Seerley Halls was never built.
 I t became one of UNI's phantom facilities.

-Postwar living conditions in the men's dormitories were very crowded; 290 men lived in accomodations for 229 men in the spring of 1946.
+Postwar living conditions in the men's dormitories were very crowded; 290 men lived in accommodations for 229 men in the spring of 1946.
 By the fall term of 1946, after the college converted recreation rooms into barracks space, 421 men lived in the two dorms.
 Still, men managed to get their education and to have fun, too.
 In the summer of 1947, several men even started a tiny radio station in Baker Hall, while others tried to establish a snack bar in the basement.
 In the fall of 1947, the barracks space was reconverted to recreation rooms.
 Intramural competition between Baker and Seerley Halls was re-established in spring 1949.
 During the fall of 1949, residents of Baker and Seerley Halls ratified new constitutions that incorporated stronger democratic standards into hall governance.

 In the fall of 1953, Seerley Hall for Men became the first campus dormitory to have a television.
 It was installed in the solarium; men were allowed to bring their dates into the solarium from 7 until 9:45PM.
 For fear that students might be tempted to neglect their studies, the television was turned off at 10PM Sunday through Thursday.